 - Once the Bar chart is available, we can assign any desired color to it and then with the help of dual axis we can overlap the marks and get the desired output.

-Let us create our view by dragging an order date on Rows and “Profit” on Columns.
+Let us create our view by dragging an order date on Rows and go to link “Profit” on Columns.
 You can opt a monthly view by writing an ad-hoc calculation on Rows shelf DATEPART(‘month’, [Order Date])

 Create a Parameter with an Integer data type as per the below image and put it into on Detail shelf.